Key takeaways on extended planning and analysis

 Even once you’ve perfected the system, you might not get the best results without decent data.

 With a model so reliant on metrics, the quality of the inputted data is everything.
 This could look like incomplete, inaccurate, or out-of-date metrics.
+Anything not up to scratch will throw off the outputs and impact the company’s decision-making process.

 Resistance to change

-If you tell anyone in the business that they or their team’s reporting workload is increasing, it won’t be a popular move.
+If you tell anyone in the business that their or their team’s reporting workload is increasing, it won’t be a popular move.
+Even when it’s for such a good reason, employees won’t appreciate the transition if it’s poorly handled.
+Your team may want to stick to the way they were originally trained to avoid disrupting their workflow.

-Integrating xP&A with existing FP&A systems
+How to integrate xP&A with existing FP&A systems

 By following these best practices, you can navigate the integration process effectively, enhancing your FP&A capabilities and facilitating more informed decision-making.